Frequently, we’re told to work on our Inner Selves to get the Outer World to look as we’d like.

 It was all hard to locate, learn, and implement.
 But I did it.
 Many, many times over.
 And it all functioned well!

-But I didn’t go to school to learn how to any of it (excepting some AWAI courses I took awhile back).
+But I didn’t go to school to learn how to do any of it (excepting some AWAI courses I took awhile back).

 I just got frustrated (usually) and started reinventing the infuriating section…again and again and again.